sylvaindecout/sylvaindecout.github.io/_pages/featured.md

 ### 2019 - Xebicon Paris 🇫🇷

 Documenting architecture decisions is usually not so easy.
-In just 5 minutes, I offer to present you with a solution that is both lightweight and efficient: ADRs.
+In just 5 minutes, I give you an overview of a solution that is both lightweight and efficient: ADRs.

 [Architecture and documentation - ADRs in 5 minutes](https://www.youtube.com/watch?v=YtVs3nCrmG0)

+## Other presentations

+* 2023 - Nice developer environments with Batect (EDF)
+* 2022 - Introduction to Behavior-Driven Development (EDF)
+* 2022 - Hands on Mutation Testing (EDF)
+* 2022 - Resilience patterns with Resilience4j (EDF)
+* 2021 - Back to Basics: Software Craftsmanship (Xebia)
+* 2020 - Hexagonal Architecture 101 (Allianz)
+* 2020 - Event Sourcing 101 (Europ Assistance)
+* 2020 - Hands on Property-Based Testing in Java (Xebia)
+* 2019 - Introduction to Domain-Driven Design (Xebia)
+* 2019 - Debate: Anticipation and YAGNI (Xebia)
+* 2018 - DevOps: SRE, CI/CD, Kubernetes, Istio, Infra as Code (Xebia)
+* 2018 - Enforcing architecture decisions with ArchUnit (Xebia)
+* 2018 - Collaborative workshop: Exploring Supple Design (Xebia)
+* 2014 - Introduction to unit tests (Echoes Technologies)

 ## Publications